idbanham/WindowsServiceForEflow_Pub/README.md

 ## 8 Start and Stop Service Instances

-Open the Services tool, the services should be listed but not running. right click on a service to open the context menu and select start, the service should start sending data to IoT Hub via the EFLOW IoT Edge instance.
+Open the Services tool, the services should be listed but not running.
+Right click on a service to open the context menu and select start, the service should start sending data to IoT Hub via the EFLOW IoT Edge instance.
 Repeat for the other service instances.

 You can change other service parameters to set up auto-start and recovery options.